lenymo/glennmccomb-com/content/articles/how-to-build-custom-hugo-pagination.md

 {{< /highlight >}}

 There's most likely a more concise way of coding this type of navigation so if you have any suggestions hit me up in the comments.

+## What next?

+### A pagination partial

+To take this to the next level I highly recommend moving the page numbers section of your code in to a [Hugo partial](https://gohugo.io/templates/partials/) in <code>/layouts/partials/</code> and calling it something imaginative like <code>pagination.html</code>.

+This means your pagination code can be re-used in other places around your site such as a <code>/posts/</code> page, category page or taxonomy page.
+Hugo is smart enough to know which kind of posts to show on these pages.

+Your partial can be called via <code>{{ partial "pagination.html" . }}</code> but it will only work if you output your posts using <code>.Paginate</code> in the template where you call it.

 ## Further reading